Parkinson’s Disease, exercise, medications & pilates

 Some recommended intrinsic cues include:

-// reminding people of positive attitude and encourage a positive emotional set
+// reminding people of a positive attitude and encourage a positive emotional set

 // mental rehearsal (Morris, 2000)